-The Bell House, a Virginia Historic Landmark and listed on the National Register of Historic Places, is a beautiful Victorian built in 1883 by Colonel J.O.P.
+The privately-owned Bell House, a Virginia Historic Landmark and listed on the National Register of Historic Places, is a beautiful Victorian built in 1883 for Colonel J.O.P.
 Burnside, son of Civil War General Ambrose Burnside.
 It next served as the summer residence for the family of Alexander Graham Bell.
-The Bell House is currently offered for sale by Sotheby’s International Realty.

 Alsp pictured above, Saint Elizabeth of Hungary Roman Catholic Church, Colonial Beach, built in 1906, is the second oldest Catholic church in the Northern Neck of Virginia.

 Colonial Beach Plaza is a beautifully restored 1900’s Victorian Bed & Breakfast.
 Furnished with antiques, it reflects the charm of the Victorian Era, including a mantled fireplace, claw foot tubs and Victorian Queen Ann beds.